 Service Learning

-Ubuntu: I am because we are; humanity towards others
+Ubuntu: I am because we are; humanity towards others.

 Service Learning at Mirman is a collaborative form of experiential education for students and the Mirman community at large to promote civic engagement and social responsibility.
-We bridge meaningful community outreach with curriculum and instruction to foster a school community that is both prepared and committed to creating a more inclusive and equitable society.
+We bridge meaningful community engagement with curriculum and instruction to foster a school community that is both prepared and committed to creating a more inclusive and equitable society.

 Read more about our Service Learning initiatives on the blog below!

-Service Learning Themes
+• Service Learning Themes

 Food Justice, Environmental Justice, and Sustainability: Students take on both roles of mentor and mentee as they support in developing their environmental identity on and off campus, all while supporting the campus in transitioning to a more environmentally aware community.
 They will work on tackling specific questions such as: "How do we think about our planet and our impacts as collective change agents?"
 "How do we think about access to healthy food and environments in the Los Angeles landscape?"
 Specific projects will be geared towards educating our campus on reducing food waste, developing a composting program, sustaining our Giving Garden.
 Students in Kindergarten, First Grade, Third Grade, and US3 engage in this domain.